polimi-ispl/synthetic-image-detection/README.md

 1. `--img_path` specifies the path to the test image
 2. `--select_face_test` enables to test only the face area.
 If not provided, the entire image is tested.
-3. `--M` specifies the amount of patches to aggregate for computing the final score.
+3. `--M` specifies the amount of image patches to aggregate for computing the final score.
 Suggested values are $M \in [200, 600]$.

 #### Example of test
 ```bash